Pala Casino Spa & Golf Resort and QCI Announce Partnership in Groundbreaking Development and Product Launch

 About Fred A. Buro

-Fred is an accomplished CEO with over 25 years' experience that includes online gaming and sports betting, operating complex casino resorts, racinos, riverboats, tribal casinos, gaming companies with multiple properties in multiple states, and more.
-Fred has been widely recognized for his knowledge of the sports betting industry and has been a leader in the effort to legalize sports betting for tribal gaming operations in California.
+Fred is a deeply experienced CEO with over 25 years' experience that includes online gaming and sports betting, operating complex casino resorts, racinos, riverboats, tribal casinos, gaming companies with multiple properties in multiple states, and more.
 He is known for his marketing prowess and specializes in market assessment, business transformation, innovation, disruptive management, and performance perfection.
 Fred is a thought leader who sits on several boards and serves as advisor to a multitude of companies.
 As CEO, Fred also heads the Pala Development Group which oversees the planning, development, and operations of Pala's portfolio of mixed-use non-gaming assets, including Pala Mesa Resort complete with an 18-hole golf course and 138-room hotel property, a 500-acre Equestrian Center, award-winning RV resort, Mini Mart supermarket, pharmacy, and car wash.
 The tribe also owns a world-class sport shooting range, the Fox Raceway motocross track, avocado grove, vineyards, and more.

 About QCI